jrpotter/notebook/computability/context-free/deterministic.md

 A [[computability/index|language]] is called **deterministic context-free** if a DPDA recognizes it.

+DPDAs are often described with two different **acceptance modes**: by final state and by empty stack.
+We assume acceptance by final state.
+Acceptance by empty stack is strictly less powerful, only recognizing prefix-free DCFLs.

 %%ANKI
 Basic
 From a recognition perspective, what is a deterministic context-free language?